Gospel of the Kingdom of God

 Commentary by Richard T. Ritenbaugh

-The gospel of the kingdom of God holds a central place in our understanding and mission.
-Jesus Himself, as recorded in Mark 1:14 and 15, went into Galilee preaching this gospel, emphasizing a path toward the kingdom of God that He and His Father prepared for those who believe.
-He did not focus on a gospel about Himself or about …
+The gospel of the Kingdom of God stands as a central focus for our purpose and direction.
+Jesus Himself, as recorded in Mark 1:14-15, came into Galilee preaching this gospel, emphasizing a path toward the Kingdom of God that He and His Father prepared for those who believe.
+He did not present a gospel centered on Himself or on …

 Jesus on His Second Coming